Last updated on February 11th, 2026 at 12:59 pm

 How Do I Find the Minimum Bend Radius?

 Sheet metal forming can be a precarious process.
-To avoid damaging a part during forming, you must take into account its shape and dimensions, as well as the hardness and thickness of the metal you are using.
+To avoid damaging a part during forming, you must take into account material type, thickness, grain direction, and the forming method being used.
 These factors help you determine the minimum bend radius.

-Many customers mistakenly believe their minimum bend radius should equal their material thickness (e.g., if the material is 0.125” thick, the smallest possible bend radius is 0.125”).
-This requirement applies to only about 15% of the sheet metal prototypes we see.
-Restricting the bend radius to the sheet metal thickness may require us to order specialty tooling.
+Many customers mistakenly believe their minimum bend radius should equal their material thickness (for example, if the material is 0.125 inches thick, the smallest possible bend radius is 0.125 inches).
+That requirement applies to only about 15% of the sheet metal prototypes we see.
+Restricting the bend radius to thickness can also force specialty tooling and increase cost and lead time.

 To set a bend radius in SOLIDWORKS: